I have over 25 years of experience as a professional theatre director, movement director, dramaturg and writer.

 My specialities are new writing, classics, physical theatre, site specific work, musicals, comedy, pantomime and devising.

-I have a positive history of professional experience collaborating with community groups, arts organisations, and education establishments.
+I have a successful track record of work with professionals creatives and venues, as well as collaborating with community groups, arts organisations, and education establishments.

-I have strong interests in training and development work for both artists and participants; also, collaborating across art forms, bringing work to new audiences, and making people laugh.
+My creative interests lie in training and development work for both artists and participants; also, collaborating across art forms, bringing work to new audiences, and making people laugh.

 TRAINING AND DEVELOPMENT